fuse-box/fuse-box/docs/configuration.md

 The concept of FuseBox is simple.
 Bundle anything for frontend and server without a headache.
 Simply put, you can copy paste a simple config down below and bundle some heavy module like `babel-core` or `babel-generator`.
 But let's get started and break down all available options in fusebox.

+## App Root Path
-> App Root Path: We resolve a few relative paths to `appRootPath` for your convenience.
+> We resolve a few relative paths to `appRootPath` for your convenience.
 Generally it's the folder containing `package.json`.

 ## Initialisation